Assembly Bill 1785

 I’m Ed Smith, a Corning auto accident attorney.
 California Governor Jerry Brown signed Assembly Bill 1785 into law in September of this year, and it is set to go into effect on January 1, 2017.
 The goal of the new law is to further reduce cell phone usage while behind the wheel of a motor vehicle.

 What is the Current Law?

 In short, the current law prohibits motorists from using a cell phone to read, write, or send text-based messages while behind the wheel of a vehicle.
-The current law allows a person to use speak to text function or hands-free operation, but does not include limits as to how a motorist goes about doing so.
+The current law allows a person to use speech to text function or hands-free operation but does not include limits as to how a motorist goes about doing so.

 What is Distracted Driving?